blurb/yamln8tor/README.md

    * Verify key parity between locales and do a diff between locale structures.
    * Colorized output.
    * On error, print out the file blob so we can visually inspect the error inline.

-## License

-This lives in Blurbland, for now...